bgizdov/quarkus-multi-module-project-quickstart/README.md

 # quarkus-3-multi-module-project-quickstart Project

-Using lombok, jandex index for indexing modules, Quarkus 3.2.
+Using lombok, jandex index for indexing modules, Quarkus 3.8 LTS.

 It contains two modules quickstart-core and quickstart-rest, but it can be separated to more modules (html, runner, services, etc.)